VictorChaves10/VictorChaves10/README.md

 My first contact with programming was in late 2021 when I took the web programming course.
 It was in this course that I mastered HTML5 and CSS3 languages.
 Currently, I am studying backend using the C# programming language and the .NET framework for desktop and web applications.
 My objective is to become a full stack developer 🎯.

-- 💼 Technical Support Analyst at Atos
+- 💼 Technical Support Analyst